If none of these apply to you, you can also explore ways to meet the standard.

-All newly licensed taxis must be capable of producing zero emissions.
+All newly licensed taxis must be zero emission capable (ZEC) vehicles.
 Find out more about how we plan to have the cleanest taxi fleet in the world.

-Designated wheelchair-accessible PHVs will be granted a grace period until 26 October 2025 - during this period designated wheelchair-accessible PHVs used to carry out a private hire booking will be exempt from the ULEZ daily charge.
+Designated wheelchair-accessible PHVs used to carry out a private hire booking will be granted a grace period until 26 October 2025, during which they will be exempt from the ULEZ daily charge.

 These vehicles will only be exempt when carrying out a private hire booking for a TfL-licensed PHV operator.
 At all other times PHV owners will have to pay the charge if their designated wheelchair-accessible PHV does not meet the emissions standards and is not in the disabled or disabled passenger vehicle tax class.

 See a list of designated wheelchair-accessible PHVs licensed by TfL on the Passengers and accessibility page.